-Ca’ Foscari University publishes an annual Sustainability Report on the activities undertaken by the University in the field of environmental and social sustainability, in order to monitor the objectives and commitments it has made in terms of sustainable development.
-The Report explains how the university’s activities contribute to achieving the 17 goals of the 2030 Agenda for Sustainable Development, a commitment that Ca’ Foscari has included in its Strategic Plan 2016-2020.
+The 2022 Sustainability Report has been released.
+Ca’ Foscari University publishes an annual Sustainability Report on the activities undertaken by the University in the field of sustainability, in order to monitor the objectives and commitments it has made in terms of sustainable development.
+The Report explains how the university’s activities contribute to achieving the 17 goals of the 2030 Agenda for Sustainable Development.

 Sustainability Competencies are voluntary activities available for all Ca’ Foscari students who would like to deepen sustainability topics and improve their personal know-how abilities.
 The Sustainability Competencies entitled of 1 extracurricular credit.
 Students can include them in their Study Plan and who gets the sustainability credit will receive a certificate during the graduation day.

 It is the action program for people, planet and prosperity signed by UN member countries.
 By 2030, with the 17 SDGs - Sustainable Development Goals, countries will mobilize efforts to end all forms of poverty, fight inequalities and tackle climate change, while ensuring that no one is left behind.
 Sustainability is a pillar of the Strategic Plan of Ca' Foscari, in which we have included the dissemination and implementation of the United Nations 2030 Agenda for Sustainable Development, with the 17 SDGs - Sustainable Development Goals.

 Palazzo Foscari has officially earned the LEED EB:O&M certification becoming one of the oldest “green”